bigcommerce/dev-docs/docs/api-docs/payments/payments-api-overview.md

 ## Processing a payment

-You can process payments charged to either of two main forms of payment: newly-entered credit cards, or stored cards.
+You can process payments charged to either of two main forms of payment: new payment instruments or stored instruments.
 For a list of supported payment gateways and their feature sets, see [All Available Payment Gateways](https://support.bigcommerce.com/s/article/Available-Payment-Gateways#all-available).

 <!-- theme: info -->
 > #### Notes